Saghi Ghaffari, MD, PhD

 - PROFESSOR | Cell, Developmental & Regenerative Biology

-MSc., Universite de Paris XII, Paris, France
+MD, Universite de Paris XII, Paris, France

 Clinical Scientist, Whitehead Institute for Biomedical Research, Massachusetts Institute of Technology